 Mid-September - Mid-October: Bears easily to view along rivers and beaches - Good time to visit.

 As the Fall colors provide a beautiful backdrop and the days draw in, the bears spend much of their time resting along the rivers and beaches.
-The agreeable weather is now interrupted by sudden bursts of rapid storms.
+The pleasant weather is now interrupted by sudden bursts of rapid storms.
 You may see the bears, resplendent in their winter fur, feeding on the old salmon that have finished their life cycle after spawning, but new Coho may still be making their way upstream.
 Berries are also an important part of the bear's’ diet at this time

 November - December: Bears preparing to hibernate – Not a good time.

 January - February: Bears hibernate - Not a good time.
-Bears hibernating.

 Mother bears give birth at this time